Factors to Consider in Selecting a Farm Irrigation System (B 882)Download PDF

 A large number of sprinkler package options are available for center pivots.
 You may receive conflicting information as to which option best fits your situation, and the choices can be confusing.

 As pressure decreases, the area covered also decreases.
 Thus, as the pivot passes a certain point in the field, if the wetted radius of the sprinklers is decreased, then the intensity of water application must increase to apply a given amount of water.
-If the application rate exceeds the intake capacity of the soil, runoff will occur, possibly causing erosion.
+If the application rate exceeds the intake capacity of the soil (infiltration rate), runoff will occur, possibly causing erosion.

 Sprinkler packages are available with a variety of operating pressures ranging from 1 pound per square inch (psi) to 100 psi.
 The lower pressure systems require less energy to operate, but you must ensure that you do not exceed the intake capacity of your soil or, if you do, that you incorporate certain cultural practices to prevent runoff.

 Low pressure sprinklers usually operate at pressures between 10 and 30 psi.
 Most of these fall into a category commonly known as spray nozzles that deliver water in a fixed 360-degree spray pattern.
-They can be installed upright on the top of the pivot pipeline or inverted on drop pipes below the pipeline.
+They can be installed upright on the top of the pivot pipeline or inverted on drop pipes or hoses below the pipeline.
 Since they operate at low pressure, the energy requirement is less for this sprinkler compared to most others.
 These sprinklers have a relatively small wetted radius that results in high application rates.
+Also, these sprinklers produce larger water droplets that, when combined with drop hoses, reduce losses to wind drift and evaporation.

 The major disadvantage of this system is the extremely high application rates, which will cause erosion on most Georgia soils unless certain practices are implemented.
-The most common means of overcoming this concern involves furrow-diking and planting in a circle, which is done with a specialized implement that creates a furrow in each row middle and constructs a small dike or dam every few feet.
+The most common means of overcoming this concern involves furrow-diking and planting in circles, which is done with a specialized implement that creates a furrow in each row middle and constructs a small dike or dam every few feet.
 These dikes hold the water in the furrow until it has a chance to infiltrate into the soil.
-Planting in a circle has its own set of management concerns for each operator.
+Planting in circles has its own set of management concerns for each operator.

 Medium pressure sprinklers operate at pressures between 30 and 60 psi.
 They have the advantage of energy savings over higher pressure systems and lower applications rates than low pressure systems.
 Many of these packages use low angle impact sprinklers, though some manufacturers have other types of sprinklers that fall into this category.
 These sprinklers are being used widely on fields that are not suited to low pressure systems.